derrickoswald/CIMSpark/README.md

 apt-get install r-base
 ```

-From within the interactive shell in the master container, to start the Spark shell with the CIMScala jar file on the classpath
+From within the interactive shell in the master container, to start the Spark shell with the CIMReader jar file on the classpath
 [Note: to avoid "java.io.IOException: No FileSystem for scheme: null" when executing spark in the root directory,
 either change to any subdirectory (i.e. ```cd /opt```) or
 add the warehouse.dir configuration as shown here]
 ```
-spark-shell --conf spark.sql.warehouse.dir=file:/tmp/spark-warehouse --jars /opt/code/CIMScala-2.11-2.0.1-1.8.1.jar
+spark-shell --conf spark.sql.warehouse.dir=file:/tmp/spark-warehouse --jars /opt/code/CIMReader-2.11-2.0.1-1.8.1.jar
 ```
 This should print out the Scala shell welcome screen with cool ASCII art:
 ```